Banks steer Europeans out of funds to boost deposits

 "Funds are mainly distributed by IFAs (independent financial advisers) and there’s a different attitude, more sophisticated, more long-term view treating mutual funds as they should be treated, as a long-term investment."

-Flows into funds in the UK totaled 16.5 billion euros from January to September, while most other European markets posted negative sales.
+Flows into funds in the UK totalled 16.5 billion euros from January to September, while most other European markets posted negative sales.

 The biggest falls in fund assets were in France, where net outflows reached 46.5 billion euros.
 Italian investors withdrew 19.7 billion euros while Germans redeemed 14.5 billion euros, according to Lipper.